 Snatch and grabs are uncommon but they can happen.
 If you have a purse or bag, be sure to always keep it in front of you rather than on your back or stashed to your side where it is out of sight.

-Outside of Mexico’s most popular tourist towns and some border areas, you’ll find that Mexico City has perhaps the best accessibility to non-Spanish speakers.
+Outside of Mexico’s most popular tourist towns (like Cancun) and some border areas, you’ll find that Mexico City has perhaps the best accessibility to non-Spanish speakers.

 So, do you need Spanish in Mexico City?
 No, you could manage without.
 Usually, you will find somebody close by who speaks some English and can help you out.
 But almost every frequent traveler has found themselves in situations where they don’t speak the language and we still get around just fine through non-verbal communication or apps.